oit-ipbl/image_processing/basics/basics_02.md

         for face in faces:
         ```

-- The following line in `cvface_detection.py` is order to draw the rectangle on the image.
+- The following line in `cvface_detection.py` is in order to draw the rectangle on the image.
     ```python
     cv2.rectangle(img, (fx, fy), (fx+fw, fy+fh), [0,0,255], 1)
     ```